Click to Skip Ad

 Tehran

-While you’re waiting on Slow Horses to return, meanwhile, make sure you also check out Tehran — a seemingly ripped-from-the-headlines Israeli drama on Apple TV+ from creator Moshe Zonder, head writer for the excellent thriller Fauda on Netflix.
+While you’re waiting on Slow Horses to return, meanwhile, make sure you also check out Tehran — a seemingly ripped-from-the-headlines Israeli drama on Apple’s streamer from creator Moshe Zonder, head writer for the excellent thriller Fauda on Netflix.

 Tehran’s narrative hangs on Mossad hacker/spy Tamar Rabinyan who’s dropped deep inside Iran — into its capital city, in fact, as the show’s title suggests.
 She’s there to hack into and disarm the defenses of an Iranian nuclear reactor that the Israelis want to bomb.
 Needless to say, it goes wrong — and it keeps going wrong.
 She has to improvise her way towards mission success, and staying alive.

-Shaun Toub, who was born in Iran and plays the character of Faraz Kamali, posted on his Instagram a clip from Season 2, which hit Apple’s streaming TV service back in May.
+Shaun Toub, who was born in Iran and plays the character of Faraz Kamali, posted on his Instagram a clip from Season 2, which hit Apple TV+ in May of last year.
 “I already miss Tehran,” he wrote.
 “Can’t wait for Season 3.”

 Three more shows to check out

-These next titles are spread across three different streamers: Hulu, Prime Video, and Sundance Now.
+These next titles, meanwhile, are spread across three different streamers: Hulu, Prime Video, and Sundance Now.

 The Old Man